Orthogonalized Synthetic Controls: Variance Estimation and Inference

+The notion of fixed-smoothing asymptotics was first introduced by \cite{VogelsangKiefer2002a}.
+As the name suggests, it involves keeping the smoothing parameter $K$ fixed as the sample size grows.
+For both Kernel and Series HAC estimators, this results in $\hat{V}_M(\hat{\theta},\hat{\eta})$ converging to a stochastic matrix.
+The fact that $\hat{V}_M(\hat{\theta},\hat{\eta})$, and therefore $\hat{V}(\hat{\theta},\hat{\eta})$, are converging to something stochastic has several implications for this procedure.
+If $\hat{V}$ is not converging to $V$, then $\hat{f}$ should not be a function of $\hat{V}$ in order to satisfy Assumption \hyperref[Ass3.1]{3.1.3}.
+Therefore, it is infeasible to choose the nuisance parameters that minimize the asymptotic variance of the parameter of interest.
 For using $\hat{V}_M(\hat{\theta},\hat{\eta})$ to weight the moment conditions, \cite{HwangSun2018oneVsTwoStep} compare the performance of the One-Step and Two-Step GMM estimator under a fixed-smoothing asymptotic framework.
 They show that whether the Two-Step GMM procedure outperforms the One-Step GMM procedure depends on the values of long-run correlation coefficients.
-Because these long-run correlations can also not be consistently estimated under the fixed-smoothing asymptotic framework, it is generally not clear whether the One-Step or Two-Step GMM estimators performs better.
+Because these long-run correlations can also not be consistently estimated under the fixed-smoothing asymptotic framework, it is generally unclear whether the One-Step or Two-Step GMM estimators perform better.
 As shown by \cite{Sun2014TwoStep}, under fixed-smoothing asymptotics, while the One-Step GMM estimator is still asymptotically normal, the Two-Step GMM estimator is asymptotically mixed normal.
-Because of this, it is easier to choose $\hat{\delta}$ and $\hat{\eta}$ to minimize an upper bound on the asymptotic variance and simpler to conduct inference when $W_n = I_m$.
 For these reasons, I focus on using $W_n = I_m$ and have the penalty function be based on the upper bound of the asymptotic variance when fixed-smoothing asymptotic results are relevant.